Starlab (space station): Development

-On October 4, 2023, Northrop Grumman announced that it was joining the Starlab project and abandoning its own station project.
+On 4 October 2023, Northrop Grumman announced that it was joining the Starlab project and abandoning its own station project.
 The company plans in particular to develop an autonomous docking system for its Cygnus spacecraft, which will resupply the station.

-On January 9, 2024, Voyager Space and Airbus finalized their agreement to form Starlab Space LLC, their joint venture to design and build Starlab.
-On January 31, Starlab Space selected Starship as their launch vehicle for the space station.
+On 9 January 2024, Voyager Space and Airbus finalized their agreement to form Starlab Space LLC, their joint venture to design and build Starlab.
+On 31 January, Starlab Space selected Starship as their launch vehicle for the space station.

-In April 2024 it was reported the design stage of the project was proceeding on track with launch still estimated in 2028.
+In April 2024, it was reported the design stage of the project was proceeding on track with launch still estimated in 2028.
+In February 2026, the project was announced to have completed its Commercial Critical Design Review (CCDR) with NASA.